 - A visitor who accompanies a patient for an outpatient service may wait in an outpatient waiting room for the duration of the service.

 - Exceptions may be made in certain cases and may be discussed with your patient care team.

 Please remember that restrictions on the number of people who visit patients within the hospital are intended to keep team members and patients safe by decreasing traffic into and out of the hospital, and to limit movement of guests within the hospital during the COVID-19 pandemic.

 Outpatient Services Available:

-Following guidance from the state of Iowa, the following GCMH Outpatient Services are available:
+The following GCMH Outpatient Services are available:

 - Surgery and Digestive Health procedures

 - Radiology & Imaging screening exams such as x ray, 3D mammography, Ultrasound, MRI, CT, and Dexascan are available for those whose physician has ordered them.

 - Lab Wellness Draws are available as well as all lab services, including DOT testing